RTEMS/rtems-docs/c_user/semaphore_manager.rst

 that the semaphore was not obtained.

 This directive may unblock any number of tasks.
-Any of the unblocked tasks may preempt the running task if the running task’s preemption mode is enabled and an unblocked task has a higher priority than the running task.
+Any of the unblocked tasks may preempt the running task if the running task's preemption mode is enabled and an unblocked task has a higher priority than the running task.